jstachio/jstachio/README.md

 Any boxed or unboxed primitive type is rendered with toString method.
 Strings are rendered as is.

-Rendering of other Java-types as mustache-variable is compile-time error.
+Rendering of other Java-types as mustache-variable is currently compile-time error.

 License
 -------